u8cat/iris-time-proofs/README.md

 If you want to use CoqIDE (a graphical, interactive toplevel for Coq), install it as well:

+    # NOTE: this version of CoqIDE is only available if using opam 2.x
     opam install coqide.8.8.2

 ### Step 3: Install a development version of Iris